 Formal Recruitment is a mutual selection process that seeks to pair potential new members with sororities that best reflect their personal values and expectations of a collegiate Greek experience.
 Just as participants are making decisions about which organizations they are most interested in, so are the members of each sorority making decisions about whom they see as a best fit.
 Each participant will have the opportunity to meet each sorority once, but the remaining rounds are by invitation only.
 Participation in Formal Recruitment does not guarantee an invitation to membership nor does it obligate a participant to join.

 Recruitment begins during the second week of the academic term, and to avoid conflicts with class, recruitment activities are scheduled on weekday evenings and weekend days.
-Formal Recruitment will take place on the weekends of September 6-8 and September 13-15, 2019.
-To register for the formal recruitment process, please click here and have the following information ready:
+Formal Recruitment will take place on the weekends of September 18th-20th and September 25th-27th.
+To register for the formal recruitment process, please return to this page on July 1st, 2020!
+When you register, you will need the following information: